-Our deli is restocked daily with fresh fish, meat and salads.
+Our deli is restocked daily with fresh fish, meat, pre-made meals and salads.
 We make our salads in-house for you to enjoy the very same day.

 We label all our local produce with “Tasmanian Grown.”
 Just check the writing on each product’s price ticket.
 This includes local meat and eggs as well!